 A podcast is a one-side medium, still, it helps to build friendly relationships with the listeners.
 People get the feeling that they know the person speaking on the podcast.
 The audience listens to the podcast when they have something in common with the speaker and are interested in the service he/she is representing.

-This is a kind of interaction that helps to build trust.
+This is a kind of interaction that helps to build trust within your coworking community.
 You involve listeners in the community and encourage them to be associated with the brand.
-This surely leads to conversion boost.
+This surely leads to a conversion boost.
 People are more willing to use the service provided by a friend than a complete stranger.

 Please don't worry, there are no long lists here.
 Not too many steps are associated with creating a coworking podcast.
 Necessary equipment is affordable and easily available.
 For creating your viral coworking podcast you only need a microphone of decent quality and headphones.
 The software for editing is simple and available for free.